SUSY-Breaking Scenarios With a Mildly Violated R Symmetry: Conclusions

 Unfortunately, our scheme does not support viable inflationary solutions driven by $Z$ for any of the $(\nu,\no)$ values examined.
 Namely, the distinct values of $\nu$ and $\no$, entailed by Eqs. (\ref{sol}) or (\ref{nupm}), can not be reconciled with the current inflationary data.
 However, the hidden sector analyzed in our work may coexist with an inflationary one provided that both sectors respect the same $R$ symmetry -- for $R$-symmetry-compatible inflationary models see, e.g., \cref{ant,univ}.
 The variety of the $R$ charges of $Z$ allowed within our framework is expected to facilitate the ``marriage'' of both sectors.
 For some recent attempts towards this direction see \cref{noscaleinfl,ant,buch,riotto,kai,linde1,ketov,king}.

 Finally, it would be interesting to investigate the low-energy consequences of the relations between the SSB mass parameters which are usually imposed at a high scale as boundary conditions for the evolution of the relevant renormalization group equations.
 To implement this program we have to specify the SSB masses for gauginos besides those found in \Sref{obs1} for the scalars.
-As explained in \cref{susyr}, the safest option is the assumption that the gauginos acquire SSB masses from gauge anomalies so that the $R$ symmetry violation is mild enough.
+As explained in \cref{susyr}, the safest option is the assumption that the gauginos acquire SSB masses from gauge anomalies so that the $R$-symmetry violation is conserved mild enough.
+This conclusion remains intact from the modifications made in the present work.
 The derived SUSY spectrum and the relevant cosmo-phenomenological constraints could assist us to constrain further the parameters of our models and help us to distinguish which of them is the most compelling.

-\paragraph*{ \bfseries\scshape Acknowledgments} { This research work was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
+\paragraph*{ \bfseries\scshape Acknowledgments} { I would like to thank G. Lazarides for useful discussions.
+This research work was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
 Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant'' (Project Number: 2251).}